twolfson/nightlife/cities/california_los-angeles.md

   - $9 for *Malibu coke* (mixed drink)
   - $4 for tall water bottle
   - Had good amount of people but was so big that there was always room to dance and sometimes felt empty

+## The MIME
+- 1 floor
+  - Medium room with tiny bar
+  - Small smoking area ouside
+- Went on a Saturday (rave)
+  - $15 cover
+  - $2 for tall water bottle
+  - $2 for Powerade
+  - Had people but plenty of room to dance
+    - Was at from 11PM to 2AM

 ## Project Club Los Angeles
 - 1 main floor with upstairs for bathrooms